Continuous Chain of Thought Enables Parallel Exploration and Reasoning: CSFT: A Supervised Training Method for CoT2

+We supervise the model with CSFT targets $\alpha_{t,g}^*$ defined in \eqref{eq:csft-graph-supervision} with different budgets $B$ between $1$ and $|\mathcal{T}|=2^m$.
+For MNNS, we rank trajectories by the absolute value of the final sum for budgets $1< B \leq 2^m$, while for $B=1$ we select the ground-truth trajectory.

-While constructing the dataset, we split the training and validation sets by ensuring that any permutation of numbers appears in exactly one split.
-The aim behind this is to prevent memorization and make a fair evaluation.
-We also encode input and output numbers with separate tokens in our vocabulary.
+We split the training and validation datasets by ensuring that any permutation of numbers appears in exactly one split in order to prevent memorization and make a fair evaluation.
+We encode input and output numbers with separate tokens in our vocabulary.
 As an example, an input appears as $\langle\text{BOS}\rangle\;\texttt{\(d_1\)}\;\texttt{\(d_2\)}\;\dots\,\rightarrow$, and the corresponding output as $\texttt{\(s_1\)}\;\texttt{\(s_2\)}\;\dots\;\texttt{\(s^\mathrm{opt}\)}\;\langle\text{EOS}\rangle$, where \(s^\mathrm{opt}\) is the minimal nonnegative sum for $\{d_1,\dots,d_m\}$.
 For the model, we use the GPT2 architecture~\citep{radford2019language} with different head, layer, and embedding dimension configurations, and train it from scratch.
-Please refer to Appendix \ref{app:imp-details} for more experimental details.
+During evaluations, we only assess the final answers of both approaches.
+For more details on the experiments, see Appendix~\ref{app:imp-details}.